 When it comes to Investing in the Stock market, most retail investors choose to invest either through an Index Fund or a Mutual Fund.
 And for wealth generation choosing the right investment vehicle is crucial.
 But how to know that you have chosen the correct investment vehicle for your goals?

 Before we start let us have a small discussion of the legality and regulation side of Index Funds and Mutual Funds in India.

 Who Regulates Mutual Funds in India?

-All kind of Mutual Funds whether it is Index Funds or Actively Managed Mutual Funds, it is regulated by SEBI or the Securities and Exchange Board of India as it involves managing investors’ money.
+All kind of Mutual Funds whether it is Index Funds or Actively Managed Mutual Funds, is regulated by SEBI or the Securities and Exchange Board of India as it involves managing investors’ money.

 But you must have heard about AMFI, then –

 What is AMFI?

-The members of AMFI comprise 44 SEBI registered AMC or Asset Management Company.
+The members of AMFI comprise 44 SEBI-registered AMC or Asset Management Companies.

-Now as we know that it is fully safe to invest either in an Index Fund or in a Mutual Fund and the investor’s interest is protected, let us dive a bit deep into Index Fund vs Mutual Fund.
+Now, as we know, it is completely safe to invest either in an Index Fund or in a Mutual Fund, and the investor’s interest is protected, let us dive a bit deep into Index Fund vs Mutual Fund.

 What is an Index Fund?

 An Index Fund is a kind of Mutual Fund that tracks the benchmark Indices of the financial market of a country.

 In India, most of the Index Funds either track NSE’s Nifty 50 or BSE’s Sensex.
 But there are many Index Funds that track other Indices like the Nifty Next 50, Nifty 100, Nifty Midcap 150 or some thematic Index like the Bank Nifty.

 For example, if an Index Fund is tracking the Nifty 50 Index, then the portfolio of fund will only contain the 50 stocks present in the Nifty 50 Index.